 The zoning map below shows the existing county and city zoning of the subject and adjacent properties.
-The subject property and some properties to the south are zoned County Open Use Estate-1 (OUE-1).
-The property west of the subject property across Pinebrook Road has a City Planned Unit Development (PUD) zoning designation.
-The property to the east and south within city limits is zoned City Residential, Multi-family 1 (RMF-1).
-Two properties to the north along Curry Lane have an Office, Professional and Institutional designation.
+The subject property and adjacent properties to the east and west are zoned County Open Use Estate-1 (OUE-1).
+The property west of the subject property beyond the neighboring parcel has a City Office, Professional and Institutional (OPI) zoning designation.
+The property to the south is in process of annexation and the applicant has requested a zoning designation of City Residential, Multi-family 3 (RMF-3).
+The property to the north is zoned Planned Commercial District (PCD).